 4.8% of CEOs on the Fortune 500 List are female

-In 2018, there was a total of 24 women CEOs on the Fortune 500 list.
+In 2018, there were a total of 24 women CEOs on the Fortune 500 list.
 That’s 4.8% of all senior leadership positions.

 This remains despite reports that Fortune 500 companies with at least 3 women in leading positions increase ROI by 66%.
 Plus, for these women to sit on corporate boards, they’re often more qualified than their male counterparts and must work harder to prove themselves when it comes to technical ability and knowledge.